Alaskan Adventure

 Stillpoint Lodge

 Stillpoint is an oasis unto itself, tucked away on a private peninsula and surrounded by nature.
 The floor-to-ceiling windows and natural light showcase cutting-edge architecture, Alaskan artistry, and Scandinavian styling, topped off with a Zen-like ambiance throughout.
-The food is fresh, local, organic, and Alaskan with vegetables and herbs sourced from an organic garden on site.
-Oysters are freshly harvested, fish locally caught and craft brews are Alaskan, of course.
+The food is fresh, local, organic, and Alaskan, with vegetables and herbs sourced from an organic garden on site.
+Oysters are freshly harvested, fish are locally caught, and craft brews are Alaskan.
 They are served side by side with fresh craft cocktails and fine wines.
 Oh, and did we mention it’s all-inclusive?
 Prepare to be spoiled...a lot.

 *All images of Alaska are courtesy of Karen Loftus, except for accommodations and if otherwise stated.